SunilKulali/Decoding-Crimes-Against-Women-2001-2022-/README.md

 # Decoding-Crimes-Against-Women-2001-2022-

-Project Overview
+Project Overview <br>
 This repository contains a Power BI dashboard created using a dataset of crimes against women across different states and years (2000-2021).
-The dashboard provides visual insights into various types of crimes reported.
+The dashboard provides visual insights into various types of crimes reported. <br>
-Crime Types:-
+Crime Types:- <br>
 Rape
 *Kidnapping and Abduction
 *Dowry Deaths